CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise3.md

      <validation step="b38db9a2-1678-47a6-a053-c863b83f8ada" />

-#### Task summary

-In this task, you enabled replication from the Hyper-V host to Azure Migrate and configured the replicated VM size in Azure.

 ### Task 4: Configure Networking

 In this task, you will modify the settings for each replicated VM to use a static private IP address that matches the on-premises IP addresses for that machine.